inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 ```

-Here's a sketch showing what the `1 * 2 - 3` expression looks like using this.
+Here's a sketch showing what the `Mul(1, Sub(2, 3))` expression would look like using this data structure.

 ```
 [
 idx_0:    Mul(1_idx, 2_idx)